 \section{Abstract}

 We numerically study shear-induced diffusion of soft athermal particles in two dimensions.
-The Green-Kubo (GK) relation is applicable to diffusion coefficient of the particles near jamming, where both mean squared particle velocities and relaxation time included in the GK formula are well explained by critical scaling.
-We show that auto-correlation functions of the transverse velocities are stretched exponential if the system is below jamming or shear rate is large enough.
-However, if the system is above jamming and the shear rate is sufficiently small, the auto-correlations exhibit long-time tails such that time integral in the GK formula diverges in two dimensions.
-We propose empirical scaling relations for the critical exponents and demonstrate that the long-time tails cause finite size effects on the shear-induced diffusion coefficient.
+The Green-Kubo (GK) formula is applicable to the shear-induced diffusion coefficient, where both mean squared transverse velocity and relaxation time included in the GK formula are well described by critical scaling near jamming.
+We show that the auto-correlation function of transverse velocities is stretched exponential if the system is below jamming or shear rate is large enough.
+However, if the system is above jamming and the shear rate is sufficiently small, the auto-correlation function exhibits a long-time tail such that time integral in the GK formula diverges in two dimensions.
+We propose an empirical scaling relation for the critical exponents and show that the long-time tail is consistent with the divergence of the shear-induced diffusion coefficient.

-Soft athermal particles,\ e.g.\ foam, emulsions, colloidal suspensions, and granular materials, are ubiquitous, and a better understanding of their transport properties is of central importance to technology,\ e.g.\ manufacturing processes of food, pharmaceutical and personal care products \cite{bird}.
-It has been well recognized that soft athermal particles exhibit \emph{jamming transition} at a critical packing fraction $\phi_J$ \cite{gn3,gn4,gn1}, where their mechanical \cite{gn1,vm4} and rheological properties \cite{rheol0,pdf1,rheol11,rheol15,rl0,saitoh15} can be understood in the context of critical phenomena.
-For instance, flow curves are nicely explained by critical scaling,\ i.e.\ both the viscosity divergence \cite{muI3,rheol8,rheol10,vm-unjam4,Suzuki_Hayakawa} and scaling of the yield stress \cite{rheol0,pdf1} are described as power-laws of the proximity to jamming, $\Delta\phi\equiv\phi-\phi_J$, where $\phi$ is a packing fraction of the particles.
+Soft athermal particles such as foam, emulsions, colloidal suspensions, and granular materials are ubiquitous, and a better understanding of their transport properties is of central importance to technology,\ e.g.\ for manufacturing of food, pharmaceutical and personal care products \cite{bird,review-rheol0}.
+It has been well recognized that soft athermal particles exhibit a \emph{jamming transition} at critical packing fraction $\phi_J$ \cite{gn3,gn4,gn1}, where their mechanical \cite{gn1,vm4} and rheological properties \cite{rheol0,pdf1,rheol11,rheol15,rl0,saitoh15} can be understood in terms of critical phenomena.
+For instance, flow curves are nicely explained by critical scaling: both viscosity divergence \cite{muI3,rheol8,rheol10,vm-unjam4,Suzuki_Hayakawa} and scaling of yield stress \cite{rheol0,rheol5,pdf1} are described by power-laws of the proximity to jamming, $\Delta\phi\equiv\phi-\phi_J$, where $\phi$ is the packing fraction of the particles.